-It's narrow, filled with potholes, lacking guardrails, and is very slippery especially when it rains.
-Unless you’re up for a challenge it might just be better to walk or something.
+This road is renowned for its numerous perils.
+It involves either a steep climb or descent with minimal grip.
+Unless you’re up for a challenge, it might just be better to walk or something.
 It is extremely narrow with severe drops on either side of the sloping track, and there are no strong barriers to stop weary travelers from plummeting to their doom!
-If you really want to risk your life for no apparent reason – ride it at night, there are no lights to guide your way at all. his is one hazardous road, especially at night, when the visibility is much reduced.
-Moreover, there are often no markings or lines which mean a lot of night-time travelers drive straight off the road and plunge to their deaths.
+If you really want to risk your life for no apparent reason, ride it at night; there are no lights to guide your way at all.
+This is a hazardous road, especially at night when visibility is much reduced.
+Moreover, there are often no markings or lines, which means many nighttime travelers drive straight off the road and plunge to their deaths.
 Here’s a tip: don’t glance down at your phone on this motorway.
 It is meandering, hard to predict, and you may just end up at the bottom of a mountainside.
 It’s an adrenaline junkie's dream.

 Pic&video: Ser Pappas